jagretz/web-tooling-config/README.md

 This README contains instructions on running the CLI.
 This is a monorepo that uses the [lerna](https://github.com/lerna/lerna) monorepo management utility.

-This is a CLI tool that when run, will modify the projects linting and formatting configuration for specific tooling, as well as install project depenedencies the configurations rely on.
+This project contains a CLI that when ran, will modify the projects linting and formatting configuration for specific tooling, as well as install project depenedencies the configurations rely on.